Rwanda, Myanmar, Malawi, Nepal, Mozambique

 Besides these skills, you need to be openminded, respectful, resilient and adaptive to new situations.
 It is important that you can facilitate positive change, build sustainable working relationships and are willing to seek and share knowledge.

-At this moment we are looking for Primary teachers in Malawi, Nepal, Myanmar and Rwanda.
+At this moment we are looking for Primary teachers for our education programmes in: Malawi, Nepal, Myanmar, Mozambique and Rwanda.

 Terms & conditions